 Venezuela is also facing a critical health crisis including a shortage of medicine.
 The Pharmaceutical Federation of Venezuela estimated in April 2018 that there was a shortage of more than 85 percent of medications and hospitals also report missing about 50 percent of necessary medical supplies.
 The majority of hospitals – 70 percent – have reported power outages and a lack of available drinking water; 25 percent had no water at all in 2018.
 There is a severe lack of medical staff with 55 percent resigning or leaving the country.
 For those that do remain, salaries are extremely low.
 As a result, maternal and infant mortality rates are high and increasing.
 Previously eradicated diseases such as malaria are resurging.
 There have been significant increases in deaths related to those requiring kidney dialysis and people diagnosed with HIV, dengue fever, measles and diphtheria.
 There also has been a significant reduction of people in psychiatric institutions – from 23,000 to 3,500 – and yet the current crisis is certain to exacerbate mental health issues.

 - Nutritional support – Malnutrition is common.
 Government food programs do not meet the needs.
 In 2018, it was reported that most Venezuelans had lost nearly 25 pounds in the previous year.
+Venezuelans need nutritional aid and support within the country.
 Venezuelans in host countries need food, nutrition and WASH assistance.

 - Medical support – The lack of doctors and medical supplies means chronic illnesses may have gone untreated, while illnesses previously eliminated such as measles have reemerged.
 Both public and mental health supports are required.

-Additionally, in receiving countries, refugees and support organizations will need assistance to provide shelter, food and medicine.
-Longer-term supports for employment, health care and housing will also be required.
+In receiving countries, longer-term supports for employment, health care and housing are required.
 Due to the high percentage of Venezuelans in an “irregular situation” (lack of legal status in the host country) they may not be able to access needed services, making them more vulnerable.
 Supports with legal help for documentation, payment of application fees, etc. are necessary.

 InterAction’s NGO Aid Map can help funders find organizations working in Venezuela or neighboring countries.